-Test Black™ was formulated with a single goal in mind…to maximize natural testosterone production and promote all things male in you.
-Countless hours were spent on the research and development of Test Black™.
+Test BLACK™ was formulated with a single goal in mind - to maximize natural testosterone production and promote all things male within you.
+Countless hours were spent on the research and development of Test BLACK™.

 Only the best, clinically validated ingredients were painstakingly chosen and dosed at efficacious levels.
-The final product….an aggressive cutting edge formula that enhances test levels, bolsters performance and helps pack on lean, hard muscle.
+The final product is.an aggressive, cutting edge formula that enhances test levels, bolsters performance and helps pack on lean, hard muscle.